 Click Colorize and adjust the sliders to recolor.
 That’s pretty much it.
 Super easy.

-You can use either option above to recolor images in Photoshop.
+You can use either option above to change the color of photos or objects in a photo in Photoshop.
 Both methods are quite simple and you’ll get pretty good results if you pay attention to details.

 The Hue & Saturation method is probably the quickest way to recolor, but make sure you click Colorize, if not, the result might be different.
 The brush tool method allows you to explore different blending options but it does require a bit of patience to clean up the edges.About June